 B R U N A is pleased to work with students from local institutions such as Western Washington University in our internships.
 Thanks to the these interns, B R U N A is in the process of making a comprehensive online catalogue of its archive.
 In addition, interns are engaged with researching and highlighting select publications from the archive to share with the public via social media streams.

-A small number of books and related merchandise will soon be available for sale at the B R U N A store to help promote and disseminate the work of artists and writers who are represented in the archive and or are involved in the events program.
+A small number of books and related merchandise are available for sale at the B R U N A store to help promote and disseminate the work of artists and writers who are represented in the archive and or are involved in the events program.